d-kleine/barrel_detection/README.md

 - Barrel orientation vector components.

 #### 5.2 Python script (Inference)
-Alteranative, for the inference, a `2_inference.py` script is provided.
+Alternatively, for the inference, a `2_inference.py` script is provided.
 It performs inference on a test image using the trained `YOLOv8n-pose` model.
 The script accepts two command-line arguments:

 1. **image_path**: The path to the test image.
 2. **keypoint**: The keypoint to use for calculating the barrel's position and direction.
 Choose between `turret_keypoints[1]` (turret's top keypoint) or `turret_keypoints[3]` (barrel-turret intersection keypoint).